The Head Muscles Connect to the Tail Muscles

 To complicate matters when dealing with muscle dysfunction the area that is sore or lame is often not the primary problem.
 Prolonged muscle dysfunction in one area of the body will often show up as tenderness, soreness or lameness in another part of the body.

 A horse showing pain and stiffness in the hindquarters may have problematic muscles in the neck, shoulders or withers area.
-Treating the back and hindquarter might bring temporary relieve, but until the problem in the front end is treated, the pain in the hind end will return.
+Treating the back and hindquarter might bring temporary relief, but until the problem in the front end is treated, the pain in the hind end will return.

 Understand The Pain Patterns of a Horse